m-rey/docscraper/README.md

 # docscraper

-1. Install python-dotenv, peewee and scrapy with pip or conda
+1. Install requirements.txt with pip or conda

 2. create an .env file in the root of this repository from the following example:
 ```